asc-community/AngouriMath/README.md

 How it works?
 For each node we encounter, we use the appropriate latex syntax.

 #### Solving equations
 By this time, only Newton's method over one variable is available.
+However, we will soon release version with analytical solver

 expr.SolveNt(from, to, stepCount, precision) - find roots assuming we are solving equation expr=0.

-The algorithm iterates on [from.Re; to.Re] for real part and on [from.Im; to.Im] for imaginary part.
+The algorithm iterates on [from.Re; to.Re] for real part and on [from.Im; to.Im]
+for imaginary part.

 The higher stepCount is, the more roots the function can find

 Precision - if you get similar roots that you think are equal, you can increase this argument.

 You can also decrease MathS.EQUALITY_THRESHOLD which is responsible for comparing Numbers.

 #### Integration
 By this time, only definite integration over one variable is available.